eth_call - BNB Smart Chain

 Type: String

-Description: The block number, or a string representing the state of the blockchain to execute the call against.
+Description: The block number to execute the call against.

 Type: Object